Luke Voyno-Yasenetsky: Religious life

 As a noticeable religious figure, he was subjected to political repressions and spent 11 years in internal exile.

 Luke's mother was Russian Orthodox and his father was Roman Catholic, and according to his memoirs, he did not receive a religious upbringing from his family.
 When he left school the principal gave him a copy of the New Testament, and it was by a careful study of this that he came to know the teachings of Christ.

 In 1958, writing after Stalin's death, and under Nikita Khrushchev's new wave of anti-religious persecution, Saint Luke stated "how arduous it has been to swim against the stormy current of antireligious propaganda, and how many sufferings it caused me, and continues to cause me to this day."

 Veneration

 Canonization

 He was canonized by the Russian Orthodox Church on May 25, 1996.
 His feast day is commemorated on May 29 (according to the Julian calendar) or June 11 (according to the Revised Julian Calendar).

 On March 17, 1996, Luke's remains were disinterred, with many thousands of people attending the ceremony.
 It is said that an indescribable aroma arose from his relics, while his heart was discovered incorrupt.
 Three days later, on 20 March 1996, his relics were transferred to the Cathedral of the Holy Trinity in Simferopol.

+On June 13, 2019, the Ecumenical Patriarchate of Constantinople also ranked Archbishop Luke in the list of saints of the Church.

 Relics

-In Greece, portions of his relics are found in the Sagmata Monastery (in Boeotia, near Thebes and Ypato), Dovra Monastery and a few other churches.
+In Greece, portions of his relics are found in the Sagmata Monastery (in Boeotia, near Thebes and Ypato), Dovra Monastery, All Saints Antiochian Orthodox Church in Raleigh, and a few other churches.